viamrobotics/docs/docs/manage/CLI.md

 viam module upload --version "1.0.0" --platform "darwin/arm64" packaged-module.tar.gz
 ```

-See [Create a custom module](#create-a-custom-module-using-the-viam-cli) and [Update an existing module](#update-an-existing-module-using-the-viam-cli) for a detailed walkthrough of the above commands.
+See [Create a custom module](/extend/modular-resources/create/#create-a-custom-module-using-the-viam-cli) and [Update an existing module](/extend/modular-resources/create/#update-an-existing-module-using-the-viam-cli) for a detailed walkthrough of the `viam module` commands.

 #### Command options